 In relation to the sexual revolution, this is important to understand.
 It is pivotal in combating the growing threats of sadomasochism in the alienating society.
-Sadism, the pleasure of inflicting pain, and masochism, the pleasure of receiving pain, both in an erotic context, are to be combatted and healed from at the very least – not indulged.
+Sadism, the pleasure of inflicting pain, and masochism, the pleasure of receiving pain, both in an erotic context, are to be combatted and healed from at the very least, not indulged.

 To those Communists who are only Communists from the waist up, there is nothing worse than to promote the bourgeois hedonism of fetishes, kinks and sadomasochist practices, and to market them as “liberating”.
 The unscrupulous and treacherous claim that bondage is freedom, degradation is happiness, brutality is affection, slavery is freedom, and contempt is caring has no place in a movement that identifies with the real, natural, material world and a movement that fights for genuine liberation, upon a materialist class basis.

 Andrea Dworkin writes about how the old politics of heterosexuality will be replaced by the ‘brothel model’, where women are ‘farmed’ for children and domestic labour and reduced to a vending machine of biological parts in service of male supremacy.
-With the rise of surrogacy and the use of women as rented wombs, this dystopian nightmare is already a reality for many women, particularly from the Global South.
+With the rise of surrogacy and the use of women as rented wombs, this neoliberal nightmare is already a reality for many women, particularly from the Global South.

 To embrace this “intoxication” is to indulge in the most harmful forms of liberal individualism, where the personal is not regarded as political.
 The fact is that being psychologically conditioned to enjoy one’s own degradation is a tragedy.
 No human being is born deserving to be used, to be manipulated, abused, or mistreated.

 The phenomena of those who claim they enjoy abuse, and that they want it, should not change anyone’s position on it.
-As Kwame Ture said, “the slave will work twice as hard trying to put out the fire on the master’s house”.
+As Kwame Ture warned, “the slave will work twice as hard trying to put out the fire on the master’s house”.

 These lies ultimately play into “The Lie” (the title of Dworkin’s speech) that “women want it”.
-As with class, and racial oppression, being rewarded by the oppressors for doing exactly what is expected is not empowering; it is conforming.
+As with class, and racial oppression, being rewarded by the oppressors for doing what is expected is not empowering; it is conforming.

 In the words of bell hooks, “When we understand love as the will to nurture our own and another’s spiritual growth, it becomes clear that we cannot claim to love if we are hurtful and abusive.
 Love and abuse cannot coexist” (hooks, 1999).